ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This document describes a scalable and flexible, decentralized architecture to enhance auditability and accountability across various existing and emerging supply chains.
 It achieves this goal by enforcing the following complementary security guarantees:

-1. Statements made by Issuers about supply chain Artifacts must be identifiable, authentic, and non-repudiable.
+1. Statements made by Issuers about supply chain Artifacts must be identifiable, authentic, and non-repudiable
 1. Such Statements must be registered on a secure append-only Log, so that their provenance and history can be independently and consistently audited
-1. Issuers can efficiently prove to any other party the Registration of their Signed Statements; verifying this proof ensures that the Issuer is consistent and non-equivocal when producing Signed Statements.
+1. Issuers can efficiently prove to any other party the Registration of their Signed Statements; verifying this proof ensures that the Issuer is consistent and non-equivocal when producing Signed Statements

 The first guarantee is achieved by requiring Issuers to sign their Statements and associated metadata using a distributed public key infrastructure.
 The second guarantee is achieved by storing the Signed Statement on an immutable, append-only Log.